 Fantasy: Being solely responsible for the business and up to 14 employees at one time.
 I never wanted to have anyone working for me, I’m socially awkward, not a good judge of character and employees have been my biggest problem issue for 32 years.
 There has always been a handful of employees that were the best, but well over 75% were problems.
 Don’t fall for the hype about American workers being the best

 CA: What’s some of the weirdest shit that ever happened at the store?
-Fantasy: Customer brought a rattlesnake to the store for me to see.
+Fantasy: Customer brought a rattle snake to the store for me to see.
 Another customer introduced me to his new boyfriend 2 days before he beheaded and dismembered him.
-The owner at the flea market melted down on me, and I thought a federal raid was an April Fool joke…..
+The owner at the flea market melted down on me, and I thought a federal raid was a April Fool joke…..

 CA: How did owning a shop like this change you over the years?